What is it?

 The amount of Income Support payable to you, is the difference between the amount the law says you need to live on and the amount of money you already have coming in.

-Payment is made either weekly or fortnightly and can be collected at a post office or by direct credit every 4 weeks into your bank or building society account.
+Payment is made weekly and can be collected at a post office or by direct credit every 2 weeks into your bank or building society account.

 How and when should I apply?